Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 If we look at the example below, we see a fairly strong positive relationship in the first (upper left) scatterplot.
 What we can conclude is that living area has quite a bit of unique information not contained in `Bedrooms`, `Rooms`, and `Bathrooms` that can explain variation in home price.
 Another way to phrase this is that after adjusting for or accounting for the number of `Bedrooms`, `Rooms`, and `Bathrooms`, we see a moderately strong positive linear relationship between `Living.Area` and `Price`.

-In the second (upper right) scatterplot, we see a weak negative relationship between `Bedrooms` and `Price` after account for the square footage of the living area, the number of bathrooms, and the number of rooms.
+In the second (upper right) scatterplot, we see a weak negative relationship between `Bedrooms` and `Price` after accounting for the square footage of the living area, the number of bathrooms, and the number of rooms.
 So there isn't much unique information about bedrooms that can help explain the variation in price that isn't already contained in `Rooms`, `Bathrooms`, and `Living.Area`.
 Since the slope is negative, we might conclude that converting an existing room (keeping square footage and number of rooms fixed) to a bedroom slightly decreases the estimated expected home price.

 With `Rooms` and `Bathrooms`, we see positive but weak relationships after accounting for the other explanatory variables.
 In fact, the slope of these lines are equal to the estimated coefficients from the summary.